-StackHero is a European hosting company who offer managed RabbitMQ hosting along with other tech stacks like Redis, PostgreSQL, NodeJS, Kibana, Mattermost, Kafka, Python and a lot more.
+StackHero is a European hosting company that offers managed RabbitMQ hosting along with other tech stacks like Redis, PostgreSQL, NodeJS, Kibana, Mattermost, Kafka, Python, and a lot more.

 You can get it started in around 2 minutes.
 Their servers are located in France and Germany, which will be a perfect choice if your application’s users are based in Europe.
 Servers are well optimized for performance and security, and you get pretty much everything you can expect, including the following.